-I have just recently chosen to pursue photography (2012).
+I chose to re-pursue photography in 2011.
 Since a child, about age 10, I have had a camera in my hand.
 I had never thought of it as a passion, let alone a career.
 It was just something to do for fun.
 So, over the years I have worked in manufacturing as an engineer, earning my paycheck, wondering "is there not something else for me?"

 Towards the end of 2011 my son and I kept talking about all that there is to see in NW Indiana, and how it would be cool to combine my photography with a blog that would show people things they never new were here.
 My first thought was to catalog bicycle trails, hiking trails, and things like that.
 Things that we enjoyed, however rarely saw anyone else out there doing the same.
 Hence the blog title, "My NW Indiana and More".
 The "More" being our other passion for Doctor Who and Big Finish.
-The "More" has now expanded to anything I can photograph.
+The "More" has now expanded to anything and anywhere I can photograph.
 My first blog was of the Carlson Oxbow Nature Park in Hammond.

 As I went to Paul Henry's, I kept looking at the Towle Theater next door.
 For the prior three or so years I had been driving on Hohman to and from work, passing the Towle Theater along the way.
 I always wondered what the Towle Theater was.
 I found out when David Mueller, owner of Paul Henry's, introduced some actors who had come to the gallery to play and sing for us.
 I then thought, I need to contact the Towle Theater to find out if I could photograph a play.
 (Extending myself to do photography I have never done before.)
 The now obvious answer was "no, not during a performance."
 However, director Jeff Casey gave me an option, which opened more opportunities to photograph.
 Jeff allowed me to photograph the rehearsal of the musical "Ordinary Days"!
-You can catch some of my photography of that, and other productions, by here.
-This musical has impacted me so much, that I have gone on the journey to photograph more musicals, plays, and most recently Who Prov at The Second City, and Musical Improv Night (M.I.N.T.) at Studio BE.
+You can catch some of my photography of that, and other productions, by clicking here.
+That musical impacted me so much, that my journey now includes photographing more musicals, plays, and most recently (5/23/2013) Who Prov at The Second City, and Musical Improv Night (M.I.N.T.) at Studio BE.
 (Now called Music Comedy Live Chicago [MCL].)
 Oh, I cannot forget to mention photographing the first showing of "Next Stop: A New Chicago Musical".
 That was a mind blowing experience as well, and another superb musical!

-The above photo is from my first musical "Ordinary Days".
+The photo the top of this blog is from "Ordinary Days".
 It was the third photo I took that night, and the most important one to me out of any photo I have taken.
 I do not need a big picture to see what is in front of me.
 I do not need to stress out planning a busy life to be happy.
 I can just give photographs.
 Thank you Jeff, for I will be forever grateful.

 Another huge leap for me was attending a Canon Live Learning session on photography lighting, March 31st and April 1st 2012 in Atlanta studying under Perish Kohanim.
 This was the most excellent change in my life.
-I finally learned what I did not know about photography, so I could continue to improve, challenge myself, and create.
+I learned what was fearful to me about photography, so I could continue to improve, challenge myself, and create.
 I was able to confront more of my fear, approaching a model of all things, to practice my photographic lighting.
 Lighting being what photography is all about.
 This next photo was the very first photo I took at Parish's studio, using two slave flashes (like any flash you would buy for your camera) and bouncing the light off a wall.
-It was that simple, yet the outcome is anything but simple . . . it is fantastic!
-(I went back the end of April 2013 for another session.
-You can check it out by clicking here.)

 I do want to thank my friend Renee.
 I met her a few years ago at work, and found out she is a photographer too.
 Her photography is beautiful, and her zest for her perfection enticed me to compete with her, even though I cannot.
 She has a skill of her own.
 I am finding mine.
 It is because of her I chose to pick up a camera again, to regain the fun that was somewhat taken away.